Intego Review: Quick Expert Summary

 Intego Ease of Use & Setup

 Intego is pretty easy to set up.
 The entire installation process took no longer than 5 minutes — considering that I opted to install the full Intego Premium Bundle X9 package, the process was super quick.

-Once Intego was installed on my Mac computer, I was prompted to input the serial key I received upon purchasing the software.
-Once I input my serial key, that was it!
+Once Intego was installed on my Mac computer, I was prompted to input the serial key I received upon purchasing the software or click on the “Free Trial” button, and that was it!

-I think that Intego has done a great job of providing explanations for most of its features, with information overlays and additional notes within the main interface screens — great for beginners who aren’t too familiar with using antiviruses.
+Intego has done a great job of providing explanations for most of its features, with information overlays and additional notes within the main interface screens — great for beginners who aren’t too familiar with using antiviruses.
 This was one of my biggest complaints about MacKeeper, which has very little in the way of explanations within its app, so I was really pleased to see Intego do this so well.
 The example below shows the information overlay for VirusBarrier.

 Considering the robust protection that VirusBarrier offers, the malware scans didn’t significantly impact my device’s performance.
-Using Activity Monitor, I found that VirusBarrier had a relatively low impact on my Mac’s memory and CPU — even though I chose the “Maximum” protection option, which is meant to be the most CPU-intensive option.
+Using Activity Monitor, I found that VirusBarrier had a relatively low impact on my Mac’s memory and CPU — even though I had the maximum protections enabled, which is the most CPU-intensive option.